 Last month, patient groups and critics claimed the commissioning process had been "set up to fail" in order to enable the closure of the unit.

-Kent's Health Overview and Scrutiny Committee (HOSC) asked for the decision to be set aside to allow further talks.'Do everything'
+Kent's Health Overview and Scrutiny Committee (HOSC) asked for the decision to be set aside to allow further talks.